 To select an HTML preprocessor for your Pen, click the settings "gear" icon in the header of the HTML code editor.
 That will open the settings panel for your Pen, with the HTML tab pre-selected, like this:

-Choose the preprocessor you'd like to use from the dropdown menu, then press the green "Save & Close" button at the bottom of the panel to save your selections.
+Choose the preprocessor you'd like to use from the dropdown menu, then close the settings panel.

-Say you've chosen Slim.
+Say you've chosen Pug.
 You could write code like this:

 And it would produce HTML output like this: